 “Simply put, humans are not wired to be constantly wired.”

-Getaway House takes this mantra to heart, with a mission to offer people, couples, friends and families the ability to disconnect and recharge – and live life a little more deeply.
+Getaway Atlanta takes this mantra to heart, with a mission to offer people, couples, friends and families the ability to disconnect and recharge – and live life a little more deeply.

-Originally building escape pods in the Northeast, Getaway has ventured into our neck of the woods for the first time, with a “camp” in Suches.
-Even the most avid North Georgia adventurist might need help with that location…it’s in Union County, but much closer to Dahlonega that Blairsville.
+Originally building escape pods in the Northeast, Getaway has ventured into our neck of the woods for the first time, with an Atlanta outpost in Suches.
+Even the most avid North Georgia adventurist might need help with that location…it’s in Union County, but much closer to Dahlonega than Blairsville.
 Expertly, in the middle of no where.

-We recently escaped (without kids) because any chance to disconnect is a welcome one…here are a few tips I learned from the experience that I hope will make your adventure here exceptionally awesome.
+We recently escaped (without kids) to one of these tiny cabins because any chance to disconnect is a welcome one…here are a few tips I learned from the experience that I hope will make your adventure here exceptionally awesome.

 Plan for a Digital Detox